Adele turns tables on TV execs with finger gesture

 "I flipped the finger but it wasn't to my fans," she told the Sun.
 "I'm sorry if I offended anyone, it was the suits that offended me."

-The incident comes weeks after U.S. television network NBC and the NFL apologised for an offensive finger gesture made by British rapper M.I.A. during singer Madonna's televised show at the Super Bowl.
+The incident comes weeks after U.S. television network NBC and the NFL apologized for an offensive finger gesture made by British rapper M.I.A. during singer Madonna's televised show at the Super Bowl.

 APOLOGIES ALL ROUND